KasunIsuru/To-Do-App/README.md

 - `npm start`: Start the React development server.
 - `npm run build`: Build the frontend for production.

+---

-## Contributing
+## 🤝 Contributing

-Feel free to contribute by submitting issues or pull requests.
+We welcome contributions!
+Feel free to:

+- Submit issues
+- Create pull requests

 Make sure to follow the project's coding standards.

+---

-## License
+## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.
 See the LICENSE file for details.

+---